second-state/SewUp/README.md

 Run `cargo build --release --target=wasm32-unknown-unknown`, then the contract will build in `target/wasm32-unknown-unknown/release/*.wasm`
 Besides, you can run deploy the ewasm contract on [WasmEdge](https://github.com/WasmEdge/WasmEdge) and run tests on it with `cargo test`, furthermore the constructor will also run when the contract deploying on [WasmEdge](https://github.com/WasmEdge/WasmEdge).
+If you want to learn more details about the testing flow, please check out [Test the contract](https://github.com/second-state/SewUp/wiki/Develop-Guide#test-the-contract) section of develop guide wiki page.

 ### Debugging
 Furthermore, you can debug your ewasm contract with debug macro `sewup::ewasm_dbg!`, and run the contract with message output by `cargo test -- --nocapture`.
 To learn more about the usage, you check out the examples in the [example](./examples/) folder.

 ### Deployment
-Once you want to deploy your contract to any network which support Ewasm by sweup command line tool, please read the [wiki](https://github.com/second-state/SewUp/wiki/Deploy-Guide).
+Once you want to deploy your contract to any network which support Ewasm by sweup command line tool, please read the [Deploy Guide](https://github.com/second-state/SewUp/wiki/Deploy-Guide) wiki page.

 ## SewUp Development
 There are two projects and several examples in the workspace, the contract project should build with target